kieker-monitoring/kieker/kieker-documentation/kieker-tools/Collector---Kieker-Data-Bridge.rst

 Instead of generating text log files, you may use the ``BinaryLogStreamHandler`` to produce binary output.
 Also can specify a compression algorithm for the log and map files, or use a totally different Kieker writer.
-For more details on the writer see `File Writer <File-Writer.rst>`_.
+For more details on the writer see `architecture-java-file-writer`.